geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

     // first row defines - FONTWIDTH, FONTHEIGHT, ASCII START CHAR, TOTAL CHARACTERS, FONT MAP WIDTH HIGH, FONT MAP WIDTH LOW (2,56 meaning 256)
         12,24,48,10,1,20,

+<p class="info">FONT MAP WIDTH is basically the WIDTH of the BITMAP file used to generate the fonts.
+In this situation, the WIDTH of the BITMAP file is 120.
+So the HIGH number is 1 and the LOW number is 20.</p>

 Then replace

     };